 Whichever way you prefer, having a contact/point person for the day of the wedding will eliminate the number of calls/inquiries you receive, which in turn will not cause you to stress!

 Your point person should be able to answer questions about your wedding, most especially directions, access, parking, and timings.

 ** RE: Kids.
-If you have guests that will be bringing kids, provide them options like where to leave their strollers, etc. You can also seat them on a table closer to the door if they need to head out with the kid/s.
+If you have guests bringing kids, provide them options like where to leave their strollers, etc. You can also seat them on a table closer to the door if they need to head out with the kid/s.

 ** RE: Accessories Needed.
-Depending on the time of year you are getting married, you might want to consider providing them with a weather update.
+Depending on the time of year you are getting married, you might consider providing them with a weather update.
 You can remind them to bring an umbrella etc.